SoftEng-HEIGVD/Teaching-HEIGVD-AIT-2016-Labo-Docker/README.md

     the `Serf` cluster can leave the cluster.
 In fact, leaving the cluster will not stop it as long as the `Serf` agent is running.

-    Anyway, in our current solution, there is kind of missconception around the way we create the `Serf` cluster.
+    Anyway, in our current solution, there is kind of misconception around the way we create the `Serf` cluster.
 In the deliverables, describe which problem exists with the current solution based on the previous explanations and remarks.
 Propose a solution to solve the issue.

 To make sure that `ha` load balancer can leave and enter the cluster again, we add the `--replay` option.
-This will allow to replay the past events and then react to these events.
+This will make the Serf agent replay the past events and then react to these events.
 In fact, due to the problem you have to guess, this will probably not be really useful.